21 January, 2021

 - Lymphatic drainage massage (Remedial Massage Therapist)

-- Surgery (your Chiro, GP, osteo or physio will suggest if this is necessary for you)
+- Surgery (your Chiro, GP, osteo or physio will suggest if this is necessary for you after trying conservative therapies first)

 - Pins and needles come from blocks in the sensory nerves